 - Slurred speech

 If you’re experiencing a substance use disorder, remember that you’re not alone.
-The caring, dedicated medical professionals at Zinnia Healing are ready to help you regain control of your life.
-Take the first step by reaching out Zinnia Healing today.
+The caring, dedicated medical professionals at Zinnia Health are ready to help you regain control of your life.
+Take the first step by reaching out Zinnia Health or calling (855) 430-9439 today.

 - Slurred speech